 This concludes part one.
-In part two we’ll review 4th-generation warfare and business and use it to extrapolate where crypto is headed from a tactical and ideological standpoint.
-Part three will be about the 5th generation.
+In part two I'll review 4th-generation warfare and business and use it to extrapolate where DeFi is headed from a tactical and ideological standpoint.
 Be advised, it gets kinda dark.

 Follow at @BackTheBunny

-Check out another one of our popular posts --> Predicting Recessions: What Yield Curves Tell Us About the Future Demand for Money
+Check out another popular post --> Predicting Recessions: What Yield Curves Tell Us About the Future Demand for Money